 Robert Louis Stevenson started to write his swashbuckling adventure Treasure Island during a stay in Braemar in Aberdeenshire.
 It’s thought he even based some of the characters on people he met in the village.
 Treasure Island is also rumoured to have been inspired by Fidra Island in East Lothian, which the writer would have spied from the beaches at Yellowcraig during childhood holidays to the area.
 Today, rather than pirates, you are more likely to find puffins and other seabirds as the island is an RSPB nature reserve.
-To find out more about Robert Louis Stevenson visit the Writers Museum in Edinburgh where you can see many of his personal possessions and treasures for his travels.
+When it reopens, find out more about Robert Louis Stevenson at The Writers’ Museum in Edinburgh where you can see many of his personal possessions and treasures for his travels.

-Soon to open as the new National Centre for Children’s Literature and Storytelling, Moat Brae in Dumfries is where Barrie moved to from his birthplace.
+Moat Brae in Dumfries is where Barrie moved to from his birthplace.
 Moat Brae is said to have inspired Neverland, the enchanted faraway place where Peter Pan and the Lost Boys outwit Captain Hook.
 Be sure to visit Dumfries later this year and join in the three day Dreams for the Future festival of events.
-Inspired by the story of Peter Pan, events will take place at Moat Brae and across the town from Friday 30 November to Sunday 2 December 2018.

 Characters for all ages